Independent animation: Brazil

+Philippines

+Independent animation in the Philippines provides as a medium at large by aspiring animators and experimental artists as in the case of the works of Roxlee (The Great Smoke and ABCD).

+The non-profit organization Tuldok Animation Studios Inc. is known for Flipino-related projects like Libingan and Pasintabi.

 Chile

 Pato Escala's 2014 debut short film, Bear Story, won the Academy Award for Best Animated Short.
 As a result, many animators such as Fernanda Frick (Here's the Plan), who worked on Bear Story, and Hugo Covarrubias (the Oscar-nominated Bestia) made their own animated shorts in Chile.

-Czech Republic
+Czechia

 Michaela Pavlátová is known for making independent efforts such as the 2021 feature My Sunny Maad, which was nominated for the Golden Globe Award for Best Animated Feature Film.

+Other legendary Czech independent animators include Jiri Trnka and Jan Svankmajer.